dyeramosu/AC215_snapnutrition/app/README.md

 ## Deployment to GCP (Manual)

+One way to deploy an app to the web to make it accessible is to create a virtual machine on the Google Cloud Platform and manually provision the VM with Docker and pull the backend api-service container and frontend-react container from Docker Hub.
+This process works but involves manually creating the VM instance, provisioning the instance, and cutting and pasting of configuration files.
+Later in this README we will automatically do all of these steps with Ansible.

-In this section we will deploy the snapnutrition App to GCP.
-For this we will create a VM instance in GCP and deploy the following container on the VM:
+This section details how we can provision a GCP VM and run the following containers:

 * api-service
-* frontend-react or frontend (one was basic react site and other more complex)
+* frontend-react

 ### Ensure you have all your container build and works locally
 #### api-service
 * Go to `http://localhost:9000/docs` and make sure you can see the API Docs
-#### frontend-react or frontend
+#### frontend-react
 * Go to `http://localhost:3000/` and make sure you can see the prediction page

 ### Push Docker Images to Docker Hub